makersacademy/news-summary-challenge/README.md

 to start the server.
 The port that your computer is using should be printed in the terminal (e.g. :8080).
 In order to open the app on your phone, your private IP address is needed.
 For Mac:

-1. Open the Apple menu and select System Preferances.
+1. Open the Apple menu and select System Preferences.
 2. Select Network.
 3. Choose your network connection from the menu on the left.
 4. Your IP address will be just under where it says "Status: Connected".

-In your phone's browser, in the address bar, enter the url `http://<IP-address>:<Port>` and enjoy using the app!
+In your phone's browser, in the address bar, enter `http://<IP-address>:<Port>` and enjoy using the app!

 *Note: Your phone and computer must be connected to the same network for this to work.*